Are you a real estate agent who is looking to switch brokerages?

 - The agent support infrastructure, including training, marketing, technology tools, and lead generation systems

-- Compensation model – commission splits, caps, additional income streams, equity
+- Compensation model – commission splits, caps, additional income streams, equity through stock options or stock awards

 - The company’s brand and the types of properties they deal in